 The Family Dance is an evening event that is unique to Oneness.
 It is a fun and exhilarating event for all students (age 2 through 12th grade), parents, faculty and staff, where we put on our dancing shoes and dance to DJ-spun tunes!

 Each Family Dance has a theme (past themes include Under the Sea, One Love, and 70's Night) and all are invited to dress up!
 Pizza, snacks and drinks are included, and there is even a photo booth to commemorate the occasion.
 This casual event is a great way to meet students and parents across grade levels and enjoy a night of family-friendly fun!

 As a manifestation of the scientific knowledge learned by the students, the students are engaged in Science Fair projects in the spring.
 Typically, there is experimental work done by the students each night for two weeks.
 Projects increase in rigor and scale with grade level.

 Upon completing the procedures of their experiments, the students prepare for the visual and verbal presentations of their work both in class and at the school-wide Science Fair in early spring.
 This is a chance for students to practice their presentation skills and demonstrate their knowledge of the scientific method.

-Our Online Auction traditionally takes place in the spring and is used primarily to bridge the gap between our Annual Fund goals and the funds raised by our Direct Giving Campaign.
+Our Online Auction traditionally takes place in the spring and is used primarily to bridge the gap between our Oneness Fund goals and the funds raised by our Direct Giving Campaign.
 Beginning in the fall, volunteers are needed to solicit donations from local businesses and organizations and to help plan our spring Auction Party.
 Past donations have included cooking classes, vacation stays, sports tickets, spa packages, and rounds of golf!

 Graduation & Art Show